MIPS/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

        ``--additional-tests`` switch.

   * ``Skeletons_Default``
-       is used to specify the default behaviour of test skeletons, otherwise specified by ``--skeleton-default`` option.
+       is used to specify the default behavior of test skeletons, otherwise specified by ``--skeleton-default`` option.
 The value of this attribute should be either ``pass`` or ``fail``.